SkyHowerter/Roam_Website/README.md

 ## Running the tests
-To view the website, head to the directory where roam is saved in your terminal, and type "node server.js" in the command line.
+To view the website, first copy-paste the contents of "postgresql.txt" into your local postgres terminal.
+Then head to the directory where roam is saved in your terminal, and type "node server.js" in the command line.
+Alternatively, visit our Heroku deployment here: https://roam-csci-3308.herokuapp.com/

 ## Deployment